-Workmans Comp Lawyers Pittsburgh, Erie, State College
+Workmans Comp Lawyers Pittsburgh, PA

 Most employees in Pennsylvania are covered by workers’ compensation insurance.
 This no-fault system is designed to cover medical expenses, physical therapy and lost wages, regardless of who caused the work-related accident.
 However, obtaining all of the Pennsylvania workers’ compensation benefits you are entitled to is not guaranteed.
 The Pittsburgh workers compensation attorneys at the law office of Friday & Cox LLC are committed to helping you overcome any roadblocks to the benefits you are entitled.
 Our Pittsburgh work injury lawyers have more than 75 years of experience advocating for workers throughout Pennsylvania.
 We understand the complexities of workers’ compensation law and will take every measure possible to protect your rights.